svanill/svanill-vault/svanill-vault-server/README.md

   challenge VARCHAR(255) NOT NULL, answer VARCHAR(32) NOT NULL
 );
+sqlite> -- add a new user
 sqlite> INSERT INTO user VALUES ('your username', 'the challenge', 'the answer');
 ```

+To have svanill-vault-cli later authenticate correctly, you are expected to produce the challenge by encrypting the answer using svanill-cli